Fatigue rule (CAO 48.1 Instrument 2013) transition timeline

 The extension was in response to industry feedback that more time was needed to incorporate amendments made to the rules in July 2016 (including new appendices to cover ballooning, medical transport and emergency services, and daylight only aerial work operations including helicopter mustering).
 Operators wanted more time to consider their options and extra time to develop and implement fatigue risk management systems.
 CASA recognised the need to provide more support through education, information and support tools on the new fatigue rules.
 The extended transition period will be used to conduct an independent review of the fatigue rules.

-May 2017: CASA intends to extend the transition period by six months.
+September 2017: CASA formally extended the transition period by six months, after announcing its intention to do so in May.
 The timeline was reviewed in conjunction with the appointment of a team of industry experts to conduct the independent review of the fatigue rules.
-The proposed extension will enable sufficient time for the review to be carried out and recommendations to be considered.
-The new deadline for operators to complete the transition to the new fatigue rules will be 31 October 2018.
+The extension will enable sufficient time for the review to be carried out and recommendations to be considered.
+The deadline for operators to complete the transition to the new fatigue rules will be 31 October 2018.

 Transition extension questions and answers